ROOT™ Periodontal & Implant Centers

 Aftercare for Tooth Exposure

 It is not uncommon for patients to experience some soreness following the tooth exposure procedure.
 To help alleviate this pain, your periodontist will likely suggest OTC pain medication such as Tylenol or Ibuprofen.
-It may also be helpful to use a soft bristle toothbrush and practice gentle brushing.
+It may also be helpful to use a soft-bristle toothbrush and practice gentle brushing.

-Your periodontist will likely schedule a follow-up to ensure you are healing property.
+Your periodontist will likely schedule a follow-up to ensure you are healing properly.
 Once you have properly healed, you will not have to follow any additional aftercare maintenance, though to maximize the benefits and longevity of this procedure, it is critical to practice good oral hygiene habits, such as brushing your teeth twice daily and flossing at least once daily, and ideally every time you brush your teeth.
 It is also important to practice proper brushing and flossing techniques and continue scheduling regular checkups with your periodontist every six months.
-By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues, and will continue enjoying a bright and healthy smile for many years to come.
+By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues and will continue enjoying a bright and healthy smile for many years to come.

 Tooth Exposure Cost

 Our team is committed to helping you complete necessary paperwork, schedule appointments, and answer any questions you have concerning billing.
-For patients who have insurance plans, we do request you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.
+For patients who have insurance plans, we do request that you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.

-Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial polices:
+Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial policies:

 • We accept Discover, Visa, MasterCard, and American Express

-• Full payment is due after services rendered
+• Full payment is due after services are rendered

 • Payment plan options are available via www.CareCredit.com